In the modern world we live caged like battery hens or lab rats.

 So maybe its time to toughen up a bit?

-One way to achieve this is to lead a more natural life and that means a little more challenge.
+What doesn’t kill you makes you stronger.
+So one way to toughen up is to lead a more natural life and experience a little more challenge.

 The best challenge does not come from working ever longer hours in the office or playing Call of Duty with the difficulty setting turned up.
 The best challenges come from overcoming natural challenges that our ancestors would have dealt with.